WillFantom/nescript/README.md

 ### Remote Execution

-Scripts require an `Executor` to actually be executed.
+Scripts require an `ExecFunc` to actually be executed.
 There are the 3 provided, but more can easily be created.
 Executors, such as SSH, can have required configuration parameters.

 The limitations are that optional working directories for script execution are not available when executing over SSH, and signals such as SIGINT are not supported when using a remote Docker target.